-July 19, 2021 - The tragic death of a AAA tow truck driver in Ohio highlights the risks faced by emergency first responders here in West Virginia and around the country.
+July 16, 2021 – The tragic death of a AAA tow truck driver in Cincinnati highlights the risks faced by emergency first responders in Ohio and around the country.

-More than 80 drivers participated in a procession in honor of 32-year old Glenn Ewing during his funeral services yesterday.
+On Sunday, July 11th, More than 80 drivers participated in a procession in honor of 32-year old Glenn Ewing during his funeral services.
 The tow truck driver was killed on July 4th while placing a disabled vehicle on the back of a flatbed on the side of the road.

-“When one of our colleagues is lost, we’re all affected,” said Bob Kazmierczak, AAA Director.
+“When one of our colleagues is lost, we’re all affected,” said Gary Legge, Fleet Manager.
 “He died while helping a driver on the side of the road – it can happen to any one of us.”